Pretty much every race hates every other race in Above Ground, and there's the human/infected hatred to go on top of that.

 Reverse Jurassic Park: The Velociraptors (except, naturally, Mr. Robustus) find that keeping a Dilophosaurus in captivity is unethical because he is as smart as they are, yet they have no problems with keeping humans in pens.

 Shows up in RWBY between humans and Faunus (who have animal characteristics).
-It doesn't appear to be an institutionalized thing—a Faunus openly attends Beacon Academy—but humanity is clearly on top and many humans (such as members of team CRDL and Weiss) view all Faunus as being dirty, criminal, freaks, and terrorists.
+It doesn't appear to be an institutionalized thing—a Faunus openly attends Beacon Academy—but humanity is clearly on top and many humans, such as members of team CRDL and Weiss (though she has a Freudian Excuse and has been coming out of that mindset), view all Faunus as being dirty, criminal, freaks, and terrorists, though the fact that White Fang is a thing doesn't help the Faunus reputation either.

 After Hell was conquered, it was mentioned that the demons had to be guarded mostly to protect them from the humans they have tortured.